cilynx/rtl88x2bu/README.md

 ### Known Problems

-Some users reported problems due to `Unkown symbol in module`.
+Some users reported problems due to `Unknown symbol in module`.
 This can be caused by old deployments of the driver still being present in the systems directories.
 One solution reported was to forcefully remove all old driver
 modules: